 About the Major

-- Minors: French, German, Italian, Spanish
+- Minors: Chinese Studies, French, German, Italian Studies, Spanish

 Students with majors and minors from the World Languages and Cultures Department have been successful in careers in education, international business, finance, non-profit agencies, the viticulture industry, and government service.
 Others have attended graduate and professional schools in various fields, including languages and literatures, linguistics, speech pathology, law, medicine, and engineering.
 Our graduates have also been selected to teach in secondary schools in Spain (North American Language and Culture Assistants) and France (Teaching Assistant Program in France).
 In collaboration with the Cal Poly School of Education, we also prepare students for the California single-subject World Languages Teaching Credential.
 Finally, we work closely with our students to integrate junior- or senior-level education abroad experiences, internships or service-learning experiences in the U.S. or another country, or equivalent professional-level hands-on experiences (with departmental approval) as part of their total capstone experience.